 One of the advantages of attending an Ivy League university is the opportunity to surround oneself with other intellectually curious and talented young people.
 These intellectually curious and talented young people can become lifelong friends.
-They can become business contacts and/or casual acquaintances.
+They can become business contacts and casual acquaintances.
 And, yes, one special someone can become a life partner.

-Among Ivy League alumni born between 1980 and 1984, it seems Princeton alumni love to marry Princeton alumni quite a bit.
-Dartmouth follows closely on Princeton’s heels.
-Behind Princeton and Dartmouth in this category come Columbia, Harvard, Brown, Yale, Cornell, and Penn, respectively.
-MIT, Duke and Stanford all place above Penn.
-But, interestingly, it’s Concordia University – Wisconsin that tops the ranking — ahead of Princeton.
+Outside of the Ivies, the Massachusetts Institute of Technology, Duke University, and Stanford University all place above UPenn.
+But, interestingly, it’s Concordia University – Wisconsin that tops the ranking — ahead even of Princeton.
 We sure do wonder what’s in the water at Concordia!

-As Carey writes in his “New York Times” piece, “Princetonians like to marry one another.
+As Carey writes in his New York Times piece, “Princetonians like to marry one another.
 Although the university is coy about the exact number of Tiger-Tiger marriages, Princeton tour guides are often asked about matrimonial prospects, and sometimes include apocryphal statistics — 50 percent!
 Maybe 75! — in their patter.
 With an insular campus social scene, annual reunions and a network of alumni organizations in most major cities, opportunities to find a special someone wearing orange and black are many.”